paulcmjames/paulcmjames.github.io/_posts/2026-09-02-ai-arms-race.md

 ---

 ### Editor's Introduction
 Discussion of The Guardian's article on the AI arms race.
 The Guardian discusses the lack of incentive to slow down the AI arms race and a potential breaker in AMSL - an advanced chip maker in Europe.
-AI suggests the solutions is more nuanced and we should focus more on who controls the money, security power when AI takes over?
+AI suggests the solutions is more nuanced and we should focus more on who controls the money, security and power when AI takes over.

 ### The Guardian - we CAN and should pause AI